AI Financial Forecast Draft: From Drivers to 12-Month Outlook

 Common mistakes

 • Letting the model pick growth rates.
-Drivers must come from you, not AI’s training data on “typical SaaS”
+Drivers must come from you, not the model’s training data on “typical SaaS.”

 • Treating the sensitivity as optional.
-The base case is just one of three scenarios; without sensitivity you cannot answer “how bad could it get”
+The base case is one of three scenarios; without a downside you cannot answer “how bad could it get.”

 • Porting straight to the model without re-deriving the math.
-AI gets monthly compounding wrong about 1 in 5 times; recompute the volume curve in Excel
+Chat models still mis-handle monthly compounding often enough that you must recompute the volume curve in your workbook — even the Excel add-ins write formulas you should spot-check.

 FAQ

 • Should I trust the math?
 No. Trust the structure and the story.
 Recompute revenue and EBITDA in your spreadsheet.
-AI is for drafting the logic, not the ledger.
+AI drafts the logic, not the ledger.

 • What about working capital?
 Out of scope for the first draft.
 Add a separate prompt: “Given this P&L and 45-day DSO, draft monthly cash from operations.”
 Forecasting cash and P&L together in one shot makes both worse.

-• My drivers are not stable yet.
+• My drivers aren’t stable yet.
 Wait or draft anyway?
 Draft anyway with explicit ranges.
-A forecast with a $850k-$1.2M revenue range in month 6 is more honest than a $1.05M point estimate built on guesswork.
+A forecast with an $850k-$1.2M revenue range in month 6 is more honest than a $1.05M point estimate built on guesswork.

 Tags: #AI writing #Finance #forecast #finance-business